peteamiri/Tutorials/AWS/Readme.md

 ## Region ##

 AWS regions are geographic locations in the world that AWS has a group of data centers.
 The data centers are commonly knows as Availability zones or AZ for short.
 Each Region may contain at least 2 data centers.
 Location like Northern Virginia has as many as six Availability Zone.
 These AZ's are located such to increase availability in case of any disaster.

-These AZ with in each Region are connected with high speed network.
+* These AZ with in each Region are connected with high speed network.

 ## Availability Zones ##

 As stated previously, currently, there are 35 Availability Zone's (AZ).
-These zones are consist of independent "DataCenters" (for DR reason).
+These zones are consist of **independent "Data Centers"** (for DR reason).

 They have low latency Network Infrastructure within a region across the AZ's